 6 Things To Avoid In UAE

-It is well known how much the arab countries respect their federal laws.
-Be it residents or tourists, all are expected to adhere to these rules and laws alike.
-As the UAE is picking up pace and emerging one of the most sought after destinations globally in terms of business, innovation and tourism, here are a few things, if not taken care of, can push you in legal soup.
+It is well known how much the Arab countries respect their federal laws.
+Be it, residents or tourists, all are expected to adhere to these rules and laws alike.
+As the UAE is picking up the pace & emerging one of the most sought after destinations globally in terms of business, innovation, and tourism, here are a few things, if not taken care of, can push you in a legal soup.

 Laws relating to Exports and Imports

 UAE is one of those few counties in the world that keeps a hawk’s eye on what is being brought in or taken out of their country.
 Items like drugs, sexually explicit articles, anti-Islamic things are strictly prohibited.

 Also, some everyday things including specific medicines and edibles are also banned.
 If at all these rules are overlooked, the accused may land up paying fines and serving severe jail sentences.
 It is advisable to all tourists to have a detailed study of a list of banned articles in UAE before heading on their journey and be very serious about their customs laws.

 Be Careful about your Clothing

 Arabs are extremely strict and conscious about their dressing style and clothes.
 This becomes even more important for women.
 They are supposed to cover their bodies without showing parts like shoulder, stomach or back.